CRISES IN THE CAPITALIST SYSTEM

 6. Low Wages and Poor Social Services.

-Employers could not afford to pay workers, and governments cut spending on health, education, and welfare.
+Employers could not afford to pay workers.
+Governments cut spending on health, education and welfare.

 7. Starvation and Deaths.